About Us

 While attending UW Platteville, Mark Delveaux started as an intern in the design-build department of CR Meyer.
 After graduation, he progressed to a Structural Engineer where he obtained his Wisconsin PE license in 2007.
 His successful career continued with becoming licensed in fourteen other states and advancing to General Manager then Vice President of the design build department.
 Mark standardized the design-build process with other consultants and grew the department.
 He was instrumental in the development of BIM, laser scanning, augmented reality, and virtual reality which brings our customer’s visions to life.

-Paper Industry Customer
+Mining Industry Customer